Codeh4ck/Streamliner/README.md

 inspired by Microsoft's TPL DataFlow library.
 Streamliner was created with abstraction in mind, with blocks that support any given model.

+## What kind of flows does Streamliner support?

+Currently Streamliner supports two kinds of flows:

+* Streamflow - Unlimited repetitions, runs until cancellation is requested
+* Workflow - Fixed iterations

 ## What kind of blocks does Streamliner support?

 Streamliner supports a number of standard blocks.
 The blocks supported are listed below: